aldertzomer/organization-genomics/_episodes/02-project-planning.md

 > > ## Solution
 > >
 > > 1.
 Samples are organized by sample\_id
 > > 2.
-To relate filenames use the sample\_id, and do a VLOOKUP on submission sheet
+To relate filenames use the sample\_id, and do a VLOOKUP in Excel on submission sheet
 > > 3.
 The \_R1/\_R2 extensions mean "read 1" and "read 2" of each sample.
 These
 > > typically refer to forward and reverse reads of the same DNA fragment from
 > > the sequencer, i.e. during paired-end sequencing.